 1. Origins

 The origins of the Ramsay family date back to the reign of King David 1, who invited Normans to settle in Scotland.
 These early Ramsays distinguished themselves in royal service, and sided with the Bruce.
 Indeed, they were successful in establishing a multiple descendance and by the 19th century there were a great many Ramsays in Scotland, Canada, the Americas, and Australia.
-For their part, the Wardlaw Ramsays flourished in the 18th and 19th centuries, but the lack of a male heir in the 20th century means that the sept is now extinct.
+The Whitehill Ramsays here acquired the house and lands with Simon Ramsay, who was Agent for the Royal Burghs, Keeper of the General Register of Hornings and Inhibitions, and was involved in witchcraft cases in 1629.
+His son Sir James purchased a baronetage of Nova Scotia in 1665.
+While the Ramsays of Whitehill, later Wardlaw Ramsays, flourished in the 18th and 19th centuries, the lack of a male heir in the 20th century means that the sept is now extinct.
 The family portraits that are featured here were displayed in the vast dining room at Whitehill House, and are now dispersed among current family members.

 It’s interesting to speculate about the importance of a cohesive narrative in preserving a sense of family continuity.
 In the Ramsays’ case, they were able…